Care Tips

 FAQ

 No, pillows do not last 10 years.
-On average, pillows last for one or two years, though some materials may last up to about four years.
+On average, pillows last for one or two years, though a pillow’s lifespan depends on the materials they’re made of.

 You should wash pillows every three to six months.
 It’s important to note that not all pillows can be machine washed and may require hand washing or spot cleaning.
 Review your pillow’s tag or care guide before tossing it in the wash.